Charged resonances and Minimal Dark Matter bound states at a multi-TeV muon collider: associated production

-Fig.~\ref{fig:InvMass} in the Appendix shows the reconstructed $W$ and $X$ invariant mass distributions for the signals of an effective $W^\prime$ resonance in two cases of a lighter and a heavier $X$ scenario, and for the background.
+Fig. \ref{fig:InvMass} shows the $W$ and the $X$ invariant mass distributions, at a 30 TeV muon collider, for the signals of an effective $W^\prime$ resonance in two cases corresponding to a lighter ($m_X=10$ TeV) and a heavier ($m_X=25$ TeV) $X$ scenario, and for the background.
+The $M_X$ distributions are shown before, in dashed lines, and after, in continuous thick lines, the cut on the reconstructed $W$ invariant mass, Eq.~\eqref{eq:mw-cut}.
 The analysis described above can be applied as well to the case of the charged component of the MDM bound state $^1 s_3$.
-The corresponding $M_X$ invariant mass distribution, at a 30 TeV muon collider, is shown in Fig. \ref{fig:X-reso} together with the background distribution, before and after the cut on the reconstructed $W$ invariant mass, Eq. \eqref{eq:mw-cut}.
-It is evident how, after the complete signal selection strategy, the $^1 s_3$ resonance is clearly distinguishable from the background.
+The corresponding $M_X$ invariant mass distribution, at a 30 TeV muon collider, is shown in Fig. \ref{fig:X-reso} together with the background distribution, before and after the cut on $M_W$. \footnote{Note that the small peak in dashed blue line around 10 TeV in Fig. \ref{fig:X-reso}, as also the peak in dashed green in the right plot of Fig. \ref{fig:InvMass} around 15 TeV, are generated by a small fraction of signal events for which the $X$ and $W$ reconstruction fails.
+More specifically, for a small number of signal events, the $W$ is non-correctly reconstructed and it is found to have a mass typically smaller than the real $W$ mass; for the same events, the $X$ is non-correctly reconstructed as well, generating a peak at a lower mass.
+This small peak disappears once the cut on the $W$ invariant mass is applied. } It is evident from Fig.s \ref{fig:InvMass} and \ref{fig:X-reso} how, after the complete signal selection strategy, the $^1 s_3$ and the effective $W^\prime$ resonances are clearly distinguishable from the background.